Preparing for your first visit

 Hedd uses a simple scientific approach to being able to help people in pain, which is to match the most appropriate treatment to the most accurate diagnosis.
 This is the opposite of a 'one size fits all' approach, whereby you only receive the treatment that the practitioner is trained to perform.
-This may mean that your treatment plan doesn't place much emphasis on manual therapy and manipulation if it is deemed that the nature of your pain is beyond the scope of those methods.
+This means that at CCY if it appears that manipulation isn't suitable for you then we have plenty of options to help you.

 Current understanding of spinal pain includes consideration of the whole person, and not just the structure of the spine.
 It is now accepted that back pain, especially if it has been present for longer than 12 weeks, is influenced by your lifestyle and personal circumstances.
 It is therefore crucial that elements of your pain story include a discussion of your general health, exercise, sleep, stress and mood.
 By paying attention to these factors we may be able to get a much better understanding of why you are in pain and (most importantly) what can be done for long term benefit.

 Following your consultation you will have a thorough physical examination.
 Much of this examination is to establish whether or not you are in need of being referred for extra tests and to get a decent understanding of what's going on in the part of your back which hurts.